 Set an Event Budget - Determining Expenses

-Step 1 - Size your Event
+Step 1 - Estimate the Size of Your Event

 The first place to start is to determine how many people you expect to attend your event.
 This will help you determine the required venue size.
 Don't overthink this part.
 This is simply an estimate so that you can choose the right venue.
 The size of your venue will likely differ if you're holding a silent auction to benefit your small private school versus a concert event that is open to the public.

 Step 3 - Estimate your Food Cost